 - How do humans and animals share places and spaces?

-- How does human-animal interaction effect health, wellbeing and species survival?
+- How does human-animal interaction affect health, wellbeing and species survival?

 Dr Dinesh Wadiwel